Melody has been an online writer for over five years. She is a genealogist who often writes about cultural ancestry and pet care.

 We tried to rush to get down the street.
-Mrs. Okado who was the wealthiest person on our block handed out the large size bars to the first few kids.
-Or, so the legend went.
+Mrs. Okado, the wealthiest person on our block, handed out the large size bars to the first few kids.
+Or so the legend went.
 Now that I think about it, I am not sure I ever saw one of those bars.

 I can remember sorting out the rest of my candy on the floor: good candy and bad candy—the stuff to trade for more good stuff.
-Then the good candy was separate into piles of the same kinds.
+Then the good candy was separated into piles of the same kinds.
 Like everything in our house, this was a competition, too.
-There would be much whining and evil laughter if someone got an extra candy bar and someone else didn't get any.
+There would be much whining and evil laughter if someone got an extra candy bar that someone else didn't get.

 My 10 Halloween Favorites

 When I was growing up, my parents couldn't afford to buy us candy very often.
 It was usually a special treat.